 Josh is a Youth Action Net Fellow, Whole Communities Fellow, Graduate of the Marlboro College Nonprofit Management Certificate Program, Member of the Northeast Regional Transition Network, and Certified in Permaculture Design and Teaching.

 Josh Arnold graduated from Wheaton College, Norton MA with a degree in "Global Sustainability".
-He also took a semester at Naropa University integrating a contemplative lens to his study if sustainable development and economics.
+He also spent a semester at Naropa University integrating a contemplative lens to his study if sustainable development and economics.